bngo01/web102_prework/README.md

 Describe any challenges encountered while building the app.
 - I wasn't too familiar with some of the built-in JavaScript array methods like filter() and reduce().
 It took me a big longer to really understand what it does.
 I looked at the examples provided and some examples online to get more comfortable with it.
 - The biggest challenge I had was learning and familizing myself with new CSS style tags to make give the page a different look and feel for easier visualization.
 - Overall, I didn't have too much trouble working on this web app.
-It just took some memory refreshing because I've done most of this before.
+However, it took some memory refreshing because I've done most of this before.

 ## License